Ngz91/dotfiles/README.md

 ```
 sudo pacman -S zathura ranger
 ```
 Then create their respective folders inside .config.
-You can copy my ranger configuration, it will give you something to start with.
-Same for the zathura configuration.
+You can copy my Ranger configuration, it will give you something to start with.
+Same for the Zathura configuration.

 Some notes.
-If you want ranger to preview the images in kitty you'll need to install pillow by using this command:
+If you want ranger to preview the images in Kitty you'll need to install Pillow by using this command:
 ```
 pip install pillow
 ```
 If there's a warning telling you that "The script x is installed in '/home/myusername/.local/bin' which is not on PATH" then add it.
-For zsh add `export PATH=$PATH:/home/username/.local/bin` at the end of .zshrc.
+For Zsh add `export PATH=$PATH:/home/username/.local/bin` at the end of .zshrc.

-Also if you want zathura to show the pdf page with it's original colors set recolor to false in the configuration file. `set recolor "false"`
+Also if you want Zathura to show the pdf page with it's original colors set recolor to false in the configuration file. `set recolor "false"`

-You can assign ranger a keybind similar to this
+You can assign Ranger a keybind similar to this
 ```
 bindsym $mod+Shift+v exec kitty -e ranger
 ```